When You Ask Me Where I'm Going

 Alongside her published work, Kaur is a spoken word artist and creative writing facilitator who tours North America, the UK and Australia to connect with the youth through art.

-EVENT INFO: Jasmine Kaur is participating in an author talk at Third Place Books Ravenna with fellow author, Tahereh Mafi.
+EVENT INFO: Jasmin Kaur is participating in an author talk at Third Place Books Ravenna with fellow author, Tahereh Mafi.

 Tues Oct.
 8, 7 PM, Jasmin Kaur & Tahereh Mafi - When You Ask Me Where I'm Going & A Very Large Expanse of Sea.
 Third Place Books Ravenna, 6504 20th Ave NE, Seattle, WA 98115